librato/librato-rack/README.md

 ---

 **NOTE:** Starting with version 2.0.0 librato-rack requires a Librato account that [supports tagged metrics](https://www.librato.com/docs/kb/faq/account_questions/tags_or_sources/).

-If your Librato account doesn't yet support tagged metrics please use the [1.x.x version](https://rubygems.org/gems/librato-rack/versions/1.1.0).
+If your Librato account doesn't yet support tagged metrics or you are using [a heroku addon](https://devcenter.heroku.com/articles/librato#using-with-ruby),    please use the [1.x.x version](https://rubygems.org/gems/librato-rack/versions/1.1.0).

 ---